 As you make your list and check it twice, challenge yourself to give greener this year.
 The last decade has seen a huge shift in awareness about the costly environmental footprint of so much of our stuff, and people around the globe are coming to recognize that we need to be far better stewards of our common home.

 This season, help create a better future for your loved ones by thinking carefully about the impact of your holiday traditions and gift-giving.
-There are plenty of options for fantastic ecofriendly gifts for everyone on your list that keep the holiday spirit without the huge eco-footprint.
+There are so many options for fantastic eco-friendly gifts for everyone on your list that keep the holiday spirit without the huge eco-footprint.

 Consider giving experiences, like theater tickets or museum passes, or a homemade certificate for something the recipient would enjoy, like your from-scratch bread, a knitting lesson, a garage clean-out, babysitting, or a date night.

-Food is a great one-size-fits-all gift, and can range from simple homemade treats to fancy chocolates.
+Food is a great one-size-fits-all eco-friendly gift idea and can range from simple homemade treats to fancy chocolates.
 Some fun options:

 - Local honey or maple syrup

 - Dried fruit, either bought or dried yourself.
 You can also try an easy fruit leather, like this healthy, 3-ingredient apple-pear leather.
 Or try some of these inventive uses for orange peels!